kwaldenphd/matplotlib-intro/README.md

 ## Bar Charts

-164. One of the common uses for bar charts is to plot categorial variables.

-165. A bar chart presents categorical data with rectangular bars with heights or lengths porportional to the values they represent.

-166. We can create a basic vertical bar chart using `.bar()`.
+One of the common uses for bar charts is to plot categorial variables.
+A bar chart presents categorical data with rectangular bars with heights or lengths porportional to the values they represent.We can create a basic vertical bar chart using `.bar()`.

 ```Python
 # set dictionary with data categories and amounts
 data = {'apple': 10, 'orange': 15, 'lemon': 5, 'lime': 20}